goodnessO2/goodnessO2/README.md

-# 👋 Hi, I'm Goodness Festus
+# 👋 Hi, I'm Goodness Okoro

 I'm an Electronic & Computer Engineering student with a growing passion for data analytics and business intelligence.